sidaswal7/TA-AC-BACKEND-core-node-2-TNaaab/block-BNaabe/index.md

 Q. Create a server using http
 - handle post method on '/' route
-- send json data on it from postman
+- send json data on it from postmandsfsdf

 ```js
 // data format is